lingui/js-lingui/website/docs/guides/flow.md

 # Flow

-Lingui already supports [Flow](https://flow.org/) by default.
-All you need to do is enable it in your config file:
+Lingui does not ship with [Flow](https://flow.org/) typings.
+However, you can use Lingui in projects written in Flow.
+All you need to do is inform the extractor that your sources use Flow syntax:

 ```js title="lingui.config.js"
 module.export = {